Level Two - Lesson 15

 However, sometimes a dexterity error can result in less clarity, for example, if a card is face down and among poorly organized resources.

-If the opponent of the player can clearly identify which card is the problematic card, we can use that information in the fix.
+If the opponent of the player can clearly identify which card is the problematic card, it is an Open Card Manipulation Error, and we can use that information in the fix.

 An example of this happening is a player attacking with R2-D2 - Full of Solutions, and picking up the top card of their deck, then calling a judge and saying that they thought it was R2-D2 - Ignoring Protocol.